 The construction of the Panama Canal began in 1880 by the French; but they did not progress much.
-In 1903, Panama gained independence from Colombia after a rebellion supported by the US; as a result, the US assumed control in finishing the canal.
+In 1903, Panama gained independence from Colombia after a rebellion supported by the US; and results in the US assuming control in finishing the canal.
 In 1914, the first maritime traffic flowed through the canal.
 During the construction the US remained in control of the area known as Panama Canal Zone.
 During Jimmy Carter’s presidential term, the US gave the Panama Canal Zone back to the Republic of Panama, effective January 1, 2000.

 President Teddy Roosevelt oversaw completion of the 48 miles long Panama Canal, a sea transit between the Atlantic and Pacific Oceans.
-A century after the first ship passed through the canal locks, it still remains an integral hub of global commerce and is one of the greatest engineering feats and 2014 marks the centennial of the Panama Canal.
+A century after the first ship passed through the canal locks, it still remained an integral hub of global commerce and was one of the greatest engineering feats.
+2014 marks the centennial of the Panama Canal.
 Prior to the canal, ships seeking to cross the Americas needed to circumnavigate South America, a very timely process.

 - The ship or vessel enters a gated chamber and is roped to posts.

 - Gates are closed and the chamber is sealed watertight.

 - Water is pumped into the chamber, for raising the boat, or emptied out, to lower the boat, depending on the ship’s direction.